ovgu-ailab/lgm2022/ass6.md

     _All_ layers with weights need to have such constraints!
     Be careful with normalization layers such as Batch Normalization, as these could easily “break” the discriminator by rescaling the outputs to arbitrary ranges.
+  - Usually the discriminator is trained for several steps each time (e.g. 5-10 discriminator steps per generator steps).
 - [Improved Wasserstein GAN](https://arxiv.org/pdf/1704.00028.pdf)
   - Remove the weight clipping from the WGAN.
   - Add the gradient penalty as described in the paper: